 A high proportion of comments related to the impacts being experienced by Local Communities as a result of construction vehicles passing through the community of Rassvet.
 Comments ranged from expressions of annoyance over the presence of construction vehicles to complaints that a bypass road had not been built or that other mitigation measures had not been put in place to avoid construction vehicles passing through Rassvet or to reduce impacts such as the generation of dust.
-Comments relating to community health and safety issues were also raised; these comments are responded to Section 3.9.2 and in Section 3.10 of this ESIA Addendum.
+Comments relating to community health and safety issues were also raised; these comments are responded to Section 3.10.2.1 Preliminary Results of Rassvet Traffic Assessment and in Section 3.11 Community Health, Safety and Security of this ESIA Addendum.

 South Stream Transport acknowledged that the town of Rassvet has recently been experiencing a relatively high level of traffic through its centre along Kommunarov Street as increased levels of heavy vehicles have been passing through the town since construction of the Russkaya CS began.
 During the meeting, South Stream Transport representatives outlined planned mitigation measures for the future Project traffic impacts which are based on the assessment of traffic impacts undertaken for the ESIA.
-It was noted that, in line with commitments in the draft ESIA Report in Chapter 15 Health, Safety and Security, further assessment was being undertaken at the time of ESIA disclosure (Rassvet Traffic Assessment) and additional mitigation measures may be considered as are result of the study.
+It was noted that, in line with commitments in the ESIA Report in Chapter 15 Health, Safety and Security, further assessment was being undertaken at the time of ESIA disclosure (Rassvet Traffic Assessment) and additional mitigation measures may be considered as are result of the study.
 For the purposes of this ESIA Addendum, an outline of the preliminary findings of the Rassvet Traffic Assessment is provided below.